 Don’t be a grasshopper and fool yourself into believing unemployment benefits will be sufficient to sustain you if you lose your job; for most households they won’t be.

-I think every household should go through a layoff drill like this.
-It not only helps hone a plan of attack prior to facing a severe financial challenge like a layoff, but it is also a great indicator of how well you’re prepared should such a disaster strike right now.
+Having a large savings cushion gives us the ability to postpone — if not outright avoid — the extremely tough decisions we’d have to make when living on unemployment benefits alone.
+And going through a layoff drill like this not only helps hone a plan of attack prior to facing a severe financial challenge like a layoff — it also shows how well you’re prepared should such a disaster strike right now.

 Photo Credit: mickeymox